Cameron Winter: Artistry

-Voice

 Winter's voice has been praised for its range and versatility.
-Describing Winter's vocals on Projector, Jon Dolan of Rolling Stone said that Winter "can hoist his voice into a Thom Yorke-an falsetto, put on a posh pout à la Julian Casablancas or Ian McCulloch of Echo and the Bunnymen, or lapse into a stentorian yawp that brings to mind Mark E. Smith of The Fall or Arctic Monkeys’ Alex Turner."
+Describing Winter's vocals on Projector, Jon Dolan of Rolling Stone said that Winter "can hoist his voice into a Thom Yorke-an falsetto, put on a posh pout à la Julian Casablancas or Ian McCulloch of Echo and the Bunnymen, or lapse into a stentorian yawp that brings to mind Mark E. Smith of the Fall or Arctic Monkeys' Alex Turner."
 Ian Blau of Rolling Stone said that Winter "shines throughout [3D Country]", where he "contorts his voice to fit any set of lyrics or musical style."
 When it comes to Winter's vocals on Heavy Metal, Walden Green of Pitchfork characterizes his voice as a "woozy baritone", a "versatile and tender instrument ... immediately remarkable for its sheer range and depth of tone."
 Fellow musician Nick Cave lauded his voice on Heavy Metal as "glorious" and "emotive".
-Broadly, Winter's voice is known for its agapic essence; doggedly pained love, at its human core, is conveyed through his voice.

-Songwriting

 Described as "a songwriter par excellence" by Walden Green of Pitchfork, Winter's lyrics have been noted for both their cathartic and surreal qualities.'
-Nick Cave described his lyrics on Heavy Metal as "brilliant" and "blistering".
+Cave described his lyrics on Heavy Metal as "brilliant" and "blistering".